ka9q/ka9q-radio/docs/notes.md

 can direct sample at up to 130 Ms/s.
 With *ka9q-radio* it can simultaneously receive hundreds of channels over all of LF, MF, HF and lowband VHF (through 6m).
 The main drawback?
 It comes out of China and documentation is sparse.
-Fortuntely, K4VZ, AI6VN and I have it working well on HF, where it is beginning to displace stacks of KiwiSDRs for all-band WSPR monitoring.  [http://www.wsprdaemon.org/]
+Fortunately, K4VZ, AI6VN and I have it working well on HF, where it is beginning to displace stacks of KiwiSDRs for all-band WSPR monitoring.  [http://www.wsprdaemon.org/]